Tencent/TencentKonaSMSuite/README.md

 ```

 ## Contributing
 Welcome to evolve and maintain Tencent Kona SM Suite with us together.
-Please read [CONTRIBUTING.md] for the details on reporting bugs, raising requirements and contributing codes.
+Please read [CONTRIBUTING.md] for the details on reporting bugs, reporting security vulnerabilities, raising requirements and contributing codes.

 ## License
 Tencent Kona SM Suite is licensed under GNU GPL v2.0 license with classpath exception.
 For more details, please read the attached license [text].